Skip to content

 Quantity

-Stripp-Ex isn't about your former partner dancing at the pink pony club, it's about stripping off your old wax or sealant layer - or filling residues during machine polishing.
+Stripp-Ex isn't about your former partner dancing at the Pink Pony club.
+It's about stripping off your old wax or sealant layers - or those 'filling' residues left on the panel during machine polishing, so you can see the true cut achieved.

 • Improves bonding of waxes, sealants, and coatings